fedspendingtransparency/data-act-broker-web-app/README.md

 ```bash
 	$ npm run dev
 ```
 This will build the frontend files to the `/public` directory, which you can then deploy on your host.
-In this mode, JavaScript files are uncompressed and source-mapped, debugging tools are enabled, and the `GlobalConstants_dev.js` file is used as the GlobalConstants file, if it exists, otherwise `GlobalConstants.js` will be used..
+In this mode, JavaScript files are uncompressed and source-mapped, debugging tools are enabled, and API calls will be made to the endpoint specified in the API property of the GlobalConstants configuration object (by default, `http://localhost:9999/v1/`).

 #### Local Development

-Finally, if you are a frontend developer, use:
+Finally, if you are a frontend developer or intending to use a fully local environment, use:

 ```bash
 	$ npm run start
 ```

 This will start a web server on port 3000.
-In this mode, JavaScript files are uncompressed and source-mapped, debugging tools are enabled and the `GlobalConstants_dev.js` file is used as the GlobalConstants file.
+In this mode, JavaScript files are uncompressed and source-mapped, debugging tools are enabled, and API calls will be made to the endpoint specified in the API property of the GlobalConstants configuration object (by default, `http://localhost:9999/v1/`).
 Additionally, SASS files in the `/src/_scss` and `/src/css` folders are watched, along with JS files in the `/src/js` folder, and these files are recompiled (and the browser automatically refreshed) whenever a change is detected.

+To use the frontend, go to [http://localhost:3000](http://localhost:3000) in a supported web browser.

+*Note:* Before running the npm script, ensure that no other applications or services are using port 3000 on your computer.

 ### Running Tests